Boosting Climate Change Engagement With User-Centered Design

 Defining the main problem

 It quickly became obvious that various issues arise when people try to adobt more sustainable eating habits.
-Utilizing user journeys both before the app and with a rough structure of the app revealed the actions, pain points of the user and helped explore potential solutions to these problems.
+Utilizing a typical user persona and a scenario crafted from the interviews and other research data, user journeys both before the app and with a rough structure of the app helped define the actions, pain points of the user and helped explore potential solutions to these problems.

 Mapping out the user's sustainable eating journey before the app